Manu404/moonburst/README.md

  - Manual trigger of each action/channel
  - Real time delay per action
  - Midi Monitor
+ - Piano roll for midi message builder
+ - Western notation for pitch and dynamics

 # Build MK1
 Here's some pics and buylist for the mk1 prototype.
 The enclosure was one lying around, the tape was to fill some holes made for a previous project.
 Inputs are not well aligned and not planned well (analog/digital), the mk2 will improve on those points.
 But this one is working as a charm and is the one used for developement.